AlanCunningham/hotword/README.md

 From terminal, run `python hotword.py`

 # Commands
-- Saying `Okay SAM` opens up a set of secondary commands (a bit like saying "Okay Google").
+Saying `Okay SAM` will activate the assistant and open up a set of secondary commands (a bit like saying "Okay Google"):
  - Weather
    - Any sentence with  the word `weather`
    - "What's the `weather` like?"